libavg/libavg/sphinxdoc/areanodes.rst

             On construction, set to :py:const:`True` if hardware acceleration should be used to decode this video.
 Later queries of the attribute return :py:const:`True` if acceleration is actually being used.
+Read-only.

+        .. py:attribute:: enableaudio

+            On construction, set to :py:const:`True` if any audio present in the video file should be played back as well.
+A value of :py:const:`False` ignores audio and just plays a silent video.

         .. py:attribute:: fps